nllz/IRTF-HRPC/draft-research.md

 Question(s):
 Does your protocol add application-specific functions to intermediary nodes?
 Could this functionality also be added to end nodes instead of intermediary nodes?
 Explanation:
 The end-to-end principle {{Saltzer}} which aims to extend characteristics of a protocol or system as far as possible within the system, or in other words 'the intelligence is end to end rather than hidden in the network' {{RFC1958}}.
-Middleboxes (which can be Content Delivery Networks, Firewalls, NATs or other intermediary nodes that provide other 'services' than routing), and the protocols guiding them, influence individuals’ ability to communicate online freely and privately.
+Middleboxes (which can be Content Delivery Networks, Firewalls, NATs or other intermediary nodes that provide other 'services' than routing), and the protocols guiding them, influence individuals' ability to communicate online freely and privately.
 The potential for abuse and intentional and unintentional censoring and limiting permissionless innovation, and thus ultimately the impact of middleboxes on the Internet as a place of unfiltered, unmonitored freedom of speech, is real.

 Example:
 End-to-end instant message encryption would conceal communications from one user's instant messaging application through any intermediate devices and servers all the way to the recipient's instant messaging application.
 If the message was decrypted at any intermediate point--for example at a service provider--then the property of end-to-end encryption would not be present.

 Impacts:

 - Right to freedom of expression
 - Right to freedom of assembly and association

 ##### Privacy

 Question(s):
 Did you have a look at the Guidelines in the Privacy Considerations for Internet Protocols {{RFC6973}} section 7?
 Does your protocol in any way impact the confidentiality of protocol metadata?
 Does your protocol countering traffic analysis, or data minimization?

 Explanation:
 Privacy refers to the right of an entity (normally a person), acting in its own behalf, to determine the degree to which it will interact with its environment, including the degree to which the entity is willing to share its personal information with others. {{RFC4949}}.

 Example: